 Plus, our program integrates transferable skills, also known as “soft skills,” into its curriculum, training you in interview techniques, resume development, and writing cover letters to further help you land an amazing role in your new IT career.

-Last but not least, enrollment in our IT Support program is 100% free for all of 2024, courtesy of our very generous donors.
+Last but not least, enrollment in our IT Support program is 100% free.

 Another good option for 30-year-olds looking to switch careers is web development.
 It involves creating and maintaining websites and web applications, with high demand and abundant job opportunities.